varoonsahgal/tf-azure-workshop/module-1/README.md

 <details>
 <summary>Solution</summary>

     resource "azurerm_storage_account" "watech-sa" {
         name                     = "watechvsahgalsa"
         resource_group_name      = azurerm_resource_group.watech-rg.name
         location                 = "westus2"
         account_tier             = "Standard"
         account_replication_type = "LRS"
     }

 </details>
 <p></p>

-If you want you can run the Terraform workflow again to see if your code is working as expected. `terraform apply` should show `1 to add, 0 to change, 0 to destroy`.
+If you want you can run the Terraform workflow again to see if your code is working as expected - so do a `terraform plan` first.

+Then, run `terraform apply` and if it works it should show `1 to add, 0 to change, 0 to destroy`.

 NOTE: You might see an error regarding the storage account name - unlike most Azure resources, the storage account name is not allowed to contain any special characters.
 We will get to this later.
 For now, give it a name similar to the snippet above.